mattgogerly/monzo-credit-card-pot-sync/README.md

 ## Features

 - Automatically add and remove funds from a Monzo pot as you spend on your credit cards
+- Choose a Monzo pot to keep synced, and change it at any time
+- Connect all of your credit card providers to keep your pot up to date

 ## Installation